LLNL/mttime/README.md

    1. mtinv.out: moment tensor depth search results, best solution printed on the second line (after header).
    2. max.mtinv.out: best solution with the highest VR, includes additional station information.

-5. Lstly, if the plotting flag is set to 1 the code will generate figures with beach balls and waveform fits plotted, e.g. figure0.pdf, figure1.pdf, etc.
+5. Lastly, if the plotting flag is set to 1 the code will generate figures with beach balls and waveform fits plotted, e.g. figure0.pdf, figure1.pdf, etc.

 ### License
 tdmtpy is distributed under the terms of BSD-3 license.
 All new contributions must be made under the BSD-3 license.